somechemist/somechemist/README.md

 - 👋 Hi, I’m Justin Powell
 - 👀 I’m interested in all things Hacking, Linux and programming
-- 🌱 I’m currently learning Python and Shell.
+- 🌱 I’m currently learning Python, Malware Analysis and Forensics.
 - 💞️ I’m looking to collaborate on projects of any kind
-- 📫 How to reach me PENDING
+- 📫 How to reach me? jpowell@linux.com

 ###Arch Linux is amazing.
 Check them out and their wiki!
 ![Arch Logo](./arch-logo.png)